HorizenOfficial/evm-documentation/docs/terminology.md

 Transactions are cryptographically signed data messages that contain a set of instructions.
 They are initiated by EOAs (externally-owned accounts) and transform the state of the EVM, which are broadcasted to the entire network.
 Transactions require a fee, known as **gas**.

 There are several types of transactions:
-* Regular transactions, where transactions are from one account to another
+* Regular transactions: where transactions are from one account to another
-* Contract deployment transactions: transactions without a to address, where the contract code is sent to the data field
+* Contract deployment transactions: transactions without a **to** address, where the contract code is sent to the **data** field
-* Execution of a contract: transactions that interact with a deployed smart contract, where the to address is the smart contract
+* Execution of a Smart Contract: transactions that interact with a deployed smart contract, where the **to** address is the smart contract
+* Execution of the code of a Native Contract: transactions that interact with a pre-compiled smart contract written in Java, where the **to** address is written in the code